- Campus Ministry

 - Student Affairs

 - Academy Kindergarten

 - Campus Police & Transportation

 - Dining Hall

 Meet the Student Affairs Team

-Kara was appointed Dean of Students in 2004 and she became a member of the Administrative Council in 2010.
+Kara was promoted to the position of Vice President of Student Affairs in July, 2013.
+She previously held the position of Dean of Students.
 A graduate of Regis University, Colorado, she studied Philosophy and went on to receive her M.Ed. from Providence College in Rhode Island and then her CDA from Rhode Island School of Design.
 In 2012, Kara completed the HERS (Higher Education Resources Institute) for Women in Higher Education.